MIR-MU/ntcir-mias-search/README.md

     Unpickling positions.pkl.gz
     Unpickling estimates.pkl.gz
-    Querying WebMIaSIndex(http://localhost:58080/WebMIaS, 1), reranking and merging results Using 34 strategies to aggregate MIaS scores with probability estimates:
+    Querying WebMIaSIndex(http://localhost:58080/WebMIaS, 1), reranking and merging results Using 304 strategies to aggregate MIaS scores with probability estimates:
-    - Log10 of the weighted arithmetic mean (alpha = 0.0) (look for 'arith0.0' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 0.1) (look for 'arith0.1' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 0.2) (look for 'arith0.2' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 0.3) (look for 'arith0.3' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 0.4) (look for 'arith0.4' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 0.5) (look for 'arith0.5' in filenames)
+    - Log10 of the weighted arithmetic mean (alpha = 0.00) (look for 'arith0.00' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 0.6) (look for 'arith0.6' in filenames)
+    - Log10 of the weighted arithmetic mean (alpha = 0.01) (look for 'arith0.01' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 0.7) (look for 'arith0.7' in filenames)
+    - Log10 of the weighted arithmetic mean (alpha = 0.02) (look for 'arith0.02' in filenames)
+      ...
-    - Log10 of the weighted arithmetic mean (alpha = 0.8) (look for 'arith0.8' in filenames)
+    - Log10 of the weighted arithmetic mean (alpha = 0.98) (look for 'arith0.98' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 0.9) (look for 'arith0.9' in filenames)
+    - Log10 of the weighted arithmetic mean (alpha = 0.99) (look for 'arith0.99' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 1.0) (look for 'arith1.0' in filenames)
+    - Log10 of the weighted arithmetic mean (alpha = 1.00) (look for 'arith1.00' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.0) (look for 'geom0.0' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.1) (look for 'geom0.1' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.2) (look for 'geom0.2' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.3) (look for 'geom0.3' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.4) (look for 'geom0.4' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.5) (look for 'geom0.5' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.00) (look for 'geom0.00' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.6) (look for 'geom0.6' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.01) (look for 'geom0.01' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.7) (look for 'geom0.7' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.02) (look for 'geom0.02' in filenames)
+      ...
-    - Log10 of the weighted geometric mean (alpha = 0.8) (look for 'geom0.8' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.98) (look for 'geom0.98' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.9) (look for 'geom0.9' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.99) (look for 'geom0.99' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 1.0) (look for 'geom1.0' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 1.00) (look for 'geom1.00' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.0) (look for 'harm0.0' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.1) (look for 'harm0.1' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.2) (look for 'harm0.2' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.3) (look for 'harm0.3' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.4) (look for 'harm0.4' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.5) (look for 'harm0.5' in filenames)
+    - Log10 of the weighted harmonic mean (alpha = 0.00) (look for 'harm0.00' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.6) (look for 'harm0.6' in filenames)
+    - Log10 of the weighted harmonic mean (alpha = 0.01) (look for 'harm0.01' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.7) (look for 'harm0.7' in filenames)
+    - Log10 of the weighted harmonic mean (alpha = 0.02) (look for 'harm0.02' in filenames)
+      ...
-    - Log10 of the weighted harmonic mean (alpha = 0.8) (look for 'harm0.8' in filenames)
+    - Log10 of the weighted harmonic mean (alpha = 0.98) (look for 'harm0.98' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.9) (look for 'harm0.9' in filenames)
+    - Log10 of the weighted harmonic mean (alpha = 0.99) (look for 'harm0.99' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 1.0) (look for 'harm1.0' in filenames)
+    - Log10 of the weighted harmonic mean (alpha = 1.00) (look for 'harm1.00' in filenames)
     - The original MIaS score with the probability estimate discarded (look for 'orig' in filenames) Storing reranked per-query result lists in search_results Using 4 formats to represent mathematical formulae in queries: